-Using next generation technology-possibly including blockchain, if it makes sense-our goal is to provide a field-level data service to smallholder farmers while at the same time measuring the social and environmental impact of their crops and integrating that information into a data track that extends through the supply chain to export buyers and end consumers.
-We've begun field testing some elements of the program with farmers and the results so far have been very encouraging.
+Using next generation technology, our goal is to provide a field-level data service to smallholder farmers while at the same time measuring the social and environmental impact of their crops.
+We are making this service blockchain-ready so that we will be able to verify the data as it moves through the supply chain to the export stage and on to buyers and end consumers.
+We've begun field testing a beta model with farmers, and the results so far have been very encouraging.

-One outcome of this will soon enable you to make informed purchases of smallhold-er-grown products.
+One outcome of this will soon enable you to make informed purchases of smallholder-grown products.
 For example, two cotton t-shirts in a store of similar quality and price.
 Our goal is for one or both to have a barcode that you can scan to learn which smallholder farmers grew the cotton and in which country.
 You will learn what organic protocols they used to grow the cotton.
 How did the crop impact the families growing it?
 How did it affect the environment?
-What was the impact on food security.
-And how did it improve the situation of women farmers.
+What was the impact on food security?
+And how did it improve the situation of women farmers?